petre-renware/cosana/data_models/README_data_models.md

 * **equally weighted** where each ***current*** item from respective domain has the same weight, equivalent of `score = number of items`; ***maximum*** is given by "number of items"
 * **differently weighted** where each ***current*** item from respective domain has ith own points (in not equal values) and so has its contribution to score; ***maximum*** is given by `sum od max points of each item`; for these domains, if exists, is used also associated *LOV* code-file

+Progress percennt is also calculated as `float` and *rounded to 1 decimal*.

 ## LOV data